amarjeet-singh-1304/PTBS/README.md

 # PTBS
-Repository for Builder Pattern Individual Assignment
+Repository for PTBS system

+Please run the project from  PTBS class